midixman/webam/README.md

 # WebAM
 WebAM is "**Web** **A**udio and **M**IDI" in TypeScript/JavaScript; currently the emphasis is on General MIDI interactive playback using _SoundFont_ (__.sf2__) files (and it is not intended to play General MIDI files!)

+Currently the timing is provided via [WAAClock](https://github.com/sebpiq/WAAClock) and the SoundFont processing is based on [sf2synth.js](https://github.com/gree/sf2synth.js) (with some fixes).

 ## Files
 The source code of WebAM is __webam.ts__.
 To incorporate it in an HTML file, a JavaScript file has been created with